2Roy2/courseOrganizer/README.md

 # courseOrganizer

-App that help you organize your courses
+An app that help you organize your courses

 Functionality:
   1. add update and delete courses